Q: “What is “carat”?”

-These days, we use the metric system, and now the carat is equal to 200mg.
+These days, we use the metric system and one carat is equal to 200mg.
 In diamonds, carat refers to a measurement of a diamond’s weight.
 This doesn’t always reflect the size of the diamond.
 For an idea of size, the cut, and measurement from the top must be taken into account.
 Diamonds can actually look larger with a good cut.

 Choose the right kind of diamond weight:

 Biggest is not always best when it comes to diamonds.
-Factors that may influence your decision are finger size, the size of your budget, and the setting size.
+Factors that may influence your decision are finger size, your planned budget and the setting size.
 Consider these points:

-If you have a strict budget and you do not wish to compromise on the weight, look at diamonds with a good cut, such as SI1-SI2 clarity, and a J or I color grade.
+- If you have a strict budget and you do not wish to compromise on the weight, look at diamonds with a good cut such as SI1-SI2 clarity, and a J or I colour grade.

 - You can use simple optical illusions: The smaller the finger is the larger the diamond will appear.
 Select any weight keeping this in mind.